Skip to content

 You are now ready to create a virtual machine using the newly created BlockBox image:

-1. In your Azure portal, select the newly created BlockBox image and click “Create VM”
+1. Select the newly created BlockBox image and click Create VM.

 Accessing the BlockBox

-After the virtual machine has been successfully created:
+After the virtual machine is created:

 Deployment on VMware ESXi